Profy8712/django-comments-spa/README.md

 - JWT auth + CAPTCHA hybrid security
 - Dockerized, deployed on AWS EC2 with HTTPS

-A **production‑style Single Page Application (SPA)** for managing **hierarchical comments**, built with a strong focus on **backend architecture**, **security**, **scalability**, and **real‑world deployment practices**.

-This project demonstrates  Django backend solution** combined with a modern SPA frontend and a realistic Docker‑based deployment on AWS EC2.

----

 ## 🎯 Project Purpose
+This project was created as a **backend‑oriented test assignment / portfolio project**.

-The goal of this project is to demonstrate how a **real‑world comments system** can be:
+The goal is to demonstrate how a real‑world comments system can be:

-- Architected backend‑first
+- properly structured on the backend
-- Protected from spam and XSS
+- protected from spam and XSS
-- Scaled with async workers and message brokers
+- extended with asynchronous workers
-- Updated in real‑time via WebSockets
+- updated in real time
-- Deployed to a real server environment
+- deployed to a real server using Docker

-The project intentionally goes beyond simple CRUD to show **production thinking**.
+The focus is on **architecture, correctness, and deployment**, not just CRUD.

 ---